dpkshetty/SalesEnablement-L3-test-repo2/docs/Part 1/01 Introduction.md

-Numbered lists are good for step by step stuff
+Numbered lists are good for step by step stuff.

 1.
 2.

 Recall from Center of Excellence style guides, images associated with a numbered item should be indented like the one below.